02 Oct Whats Up – October 2021

 In a nutshell…

 Moon – Earth Relations

-Jupiter and Saturn in Sagittarius visible in the evening sky
+Jupiter is located in Capricornus and is visible in the evening sky

 Some easy to identify bright stars